alepoudes13/FileTagger/readme.md

 2) Separate tags with "|", if there are any "|" symbols search will be done by tags.
 Putting ! before the tag will remove the files containing it.
 Separating tags with ~ will choose files containing at least one of them. <br>
 |A|B~C will select files with A|B, A|C, A|B|C;<br>
 |A|!B|C will select files with A|C.<br>
 3) Including "||" in the beginning will search for files with ONLY specified tags.
-Negative tag is not supported in this mode.
+Negative tag and ~ tag are not supported in this mode.
 ### Copying
 You can copy images on Ctrl+C. Selected image will be pasted to clipboard. <br>
 For gifs only the first frame is copied. <br>